HynekS/laravel-react-intranet/README.md

 - The database still isn't fully normalized; there are some duplications.
 - The names of many tables and rows are still mainly in Czech and are often confusing or inconsistent.
-- File upload won't handle extra large files.
-This can be handled either by adding resumability or using external service (S3?).
+- File upload won't handle extra-large files.
+This can be handled either by adding resumability or using an external service (S3?).
 - Some features (not vital ones) are still to be added.